greenm01/vb4x/docs/vb4x_specs.md

 - Scouts active in the Task Force: +1 max

-- Homeworld protected by shields in the battle system: -2 to opposing Task Forces
+- Homeworld protected by shields in the contested system: -2 to opposing Task Forces

 The player who rolled the die will determine where hits are applied within the following restrictions:
 1. If the number of hits equal the opposing squadron's DS, the unit is reduced.
 2. Squadrons are not destroyed until all other squadrons in the Task Force are crippled.
 3. Excess hits may be lost if restrictions apply.

-Crippled squadrons reduce their AS by multiplying by 0.5, rounded up the nearest whole number.
+Crippled squadrons multiply their AS by 0.5, rounded up the nearest whole number.

 Destroyed squadrons are no longer a factor and the Task Force loses their associated die roll modifiers (e.g. Scouts).